-Summary: Apply lawn lime to acid soil is a corrective action to help neutralize lawn soil.
+Summary: Put lime on lawns with acid soil is a corrective action to help neutralize lawn soil.
 When soil is excessive acidity it hinders the growth of grass and are subjected to more frequent attacks by fungus diseases since fungal generally grow better in an acid medium.

 Question: We have heard that an application of lawn lime will help soil and grass grow plus help improve the health and soil texture of our lawn.
 Can you explain the benefits lawn lime and why liming the soil is a good idea.
 Matt, Lynchburg, Virginia

 Answer: Matt, the value of lime as an aid in producing bigger crops on some soils has been recognized for many years.
 This is not because lime is valuable as a plant food elements, but because it neutralizes soil acidity.